bkeepers/envy/README.md

 # Envy

+**Heads Up!** _This project is currently in alpha.
+It is not actively used or maintained, so proceed with caution!_

 a schema describing and validating the environment variables needed by an application.

 Envy reads the schema from an `Envfile` when an application bootstraps and: